AhmedYahyaE/laravel-job-search-application/README.md

 # Laravel Job Searching and Postings Application
 YourJob is a powerful and user-friendly Laravel application for searching for jobs and posting vacancies too.
 This application is designed to help job seekers find relevant job opportunities quickly and efficiently.
 With its intuitive interface, responsive/mobile first design, and advanced search capabilities, YourJob makes the job search process a breeze.

-Frontend technologies used: Tailwind CSS (Responsive Design).
+Frontend technologies used: Tailwind CSS (Responsive Design) and Alpine.js library.

 ## Screenshots:
 ### Homepage: